Twin Peaks logo

 Excellent

-Twin Peaks provides a comprehensive 520-hour training curriculum designed to prepare franchisees and their staff for launch; the initial franchise fee does not include training slots for any personnel.
-The program includes on-site launch assistance and operational readiness support, with on-site services potentially carrying additional fees, and franchisees are responsible for travel and living expenses.
+Twin Peaks provides a Comprehensive 520-hour training curriculum intended to prepare franchisee personnel for launch operations, and the initial franchise fee does not include any individuals for training.
+The program includes on-site launch support for operational readiness; franchisees are responsible for travel and living expenses, and on-site assistance is available at additional cost.

 Franchisee Stability